dvidelabs/flatcc/doc/binary-format.md

 pointer implicit by context, at least as an option.
 Otherwise it is not, in general, possible to start streaming buffer content before the entire buffer is written.

+## Possible Future Features

+This is highly speculative, but documents some ideas that have been floating in order to avoid incompatible custom extensions on the same theme.
+Still these might never be implemented or end up being implemented differently.
+Be warned.

+### Force Align

+`force_align` attribute supported on fields of structs, scalars and and vectors of fixed size elements.

+### Fixed Length Vectors

+A fixed length vector is a vector of fixed length containing inline fixed size elements and no size prefix and they are stored inline in tables and structs.
+An element can be a struct or a scalar including enums.

+The binary format of a fixed size vector of length `n` and type `t` can be precisely emulated by created a struct that holds exactly `n` fields of type `t`, `n >= 0`.
+This means that a fixed length vector does not store any length information in a header and that it is stored inline in tables similar to structs.
+Alignment follows the rules of structs and also supports the `force_align` attribute.

+It is not valid to ever change the size of a fixed length vector when staying compliant with schema evolution.

+A fixed length vector cannot hold offsets because fixed length vectors are essentially structs with alternative accessors.

+Unions of fixed length vectors are not valid unless wrapped in a struct.

+Careful: subject to likely change: A new type `char` is used to create fixed length utf8 or ASCII strings that are always zero terminated and zeropadded.
+A [char:4] takes up 5 bytes including a zero termination byte and may hold any valid zero terminated ASCII or UTF-8 string of that length.
+While `[char:1]` is a valid type, `char` is not.

+_Note: the syntax `[string:4]` has been proposed to mean a string of 4 characters, but it actually means a fixed size vector of 4 offsets to variable length strings which is not supported._

+The following example

+    struct Basics {
+        int a;
+        int b;
+    }

+    struct MyStruct {
+        x: int;
+        z: [short:3];
+        y: float;
+        w: [Basics:2];
+        name: [char:4];
+    }

+    table Info {
+        data: int;
+    }

+    table MyTable {
+        t: [ubyte:2];
+        m: [MyStruct:2];
+        d: [Info:2];
+    }

+can replace MyStruct with the binary equivalent (but different codegeneration):

+    struct MyStructEquivalent {
+        x: int;
+        z1: short;
+        z2: short;
+        z3: short;
+        y: float;
+        wa1: int;
+        wa2: int;
+        name1: ubyte;
+        name2: ubyte;
+        name3: ubyte;
+        name4: ubyte;
+        wname_zterm: ubyte;
+        x2: int;
+        z21: short;
+        z22: short;
+        z23: short;
+        y2: float;
+        wa21: int;
+        wa22: int;
+        name21: ubyte;
+        name22: ubyte;
+        name23: ubyte;
+        name24: ubyte;
+        wname2_zterm: ubyte;
+    }
+    struct tEquivalent {
+        t1: ubyte;
+        t2: ubyte;
+    }
+    table MyTableEquivalent {
+        t: tEquivalent;
+        m: MyStructEquivalent;
+    }

+### Mixins

+A mixin is a table or a struct that is apparently expanded into the table or struct that contains it.

+Mixins add new accessors to make it appear as if the fields of the mixed in type is copied into the containing type although physically this isn't the case.
+Mixins can include types that themselves have mixins and these mixed in fields are also expanded.

+A `mixin` is an attribute applied to table or a struct field when that field has a struct or a table type.
+The binary format is unchanged and the table or struct will continue to work as if it wasn't a mixin and is therefore fully backwards compatible.

+Example:

+    struct Position {
+        spawned: bool(required);
+        x: int;
+        y: int;
+    }

+    table Motion {
+        place: Pos(mixin);
+        vx: int = 0;
+        vy: int = 0;
+    }

+    table Status {
+        title: string;
+        energy: int;
+        sleep: int;
+    }
+    table NPC {
+        npcid: int;
+        motion: Motion(mixin);
+        stat: Status(mixin);
+        agent: Agent(mixin);
+    }
+    table Rock {
+        here: Position(mixin);
+        color: uint32 = 0xa0a0a000;
+    }

+Here the table NPC will appear with read accessors is if it has the fields:

+    table NPC {
+        npcid: int;
+        spawned: bool(required);
+        x: int;
+        y: int;
+        vx: int = 0;
+        vy: int = 0;
+        title: string;
+        energy: int;
+        sleep: int;
+        place: Posion;
+        motion: Motion(required);
+        stat: Status;
+    }

+    table Rock {
+        spawned: bool(required);
+        x: int;
+        y: int;
+        here: Position(required);
+        color: uint32 = 0xa0a0a000;
+    }

+or in JSON:

+    {
+        "npc1": {
+            "npcid": 1,
+            "spawned": true;
+            "x": 2,
+            "y": 3,
+            "vx": -4,
+            "vy": 5,
+            "title": "Monster",
+            "energy": 6,
+            "sleep": 0
+        },
+        "rock1": {
+            "spawned": 0;
+            "x": 0,
+            "y": 0,
+            "color": 0xa0a0a000
+        }
+    }

+Note that there is some redundancy here which makes it possible to access the mixed in fields in different ways and to perform type casts to a mixed in type.

+A cast can happen through a generated function along the lines of `npc.castToPosition()`, or via field a accessor `npc.getPlace()`.

+A JSON serializer excludes the intermediate container fields such as `place` and `motion` in the example.

+A builder may choose to only support the basic interface and required each mixed in table or struct be created separately.
+A more advanced builder would alternatively accept adding fields directly, but would error if a field is set twice by mixing up the approaches.

+If a mixed type has a required field, the required status propagates to the parent, but non-required siblings are not required as can be seen in the example above.

+Mixins also places some constraints on the involved types.
+It is not possible to mix in the same type twice because names would conflict and it would no longer be possible to do trivially cast a table or struct to one of its kinds.
+An empty table or struct could be mixed in to provide type information but such a type can also only be added once.

+Mixing in types introduces the risk of name conflicts.
+It is not valid to mix in a type directly or indirectly in a way that would lead to conflicting field names in a containing type.

+Note that in the example it is not possible to mix in the pos struct twice, otherwise we could have mixed in a Coord class twice to have position and velocity, but in that case it would be natural to have two fields of Coord type which are not mixed in.

+Schema evolution is fully supported because the vtable and field id's are kept separate.
+It is possible to add new fields to any type that is mixed in.
+However, adding fields could lead to name conficts which are then reported by the schema compiler.

 [eclectic.fbs]: https://github.com/dvidelabs/flatcc/blob/master/doc/eclectic.fbs